-On your way from the shop-lined, dusty streets of Thamel to Durbar Square, in Kathmandu, there is a little courtyard.
+On your way from the shop-lined, dusty streets of Thamel to the grand palaces of Durbar Square, in Kathmandu, there is a little courtyard.
 And in the little courtyard there is a beautiful stupa: Kathesimbu Stupa.
 It's the kind of place you stumble upon while you're looking for something else and then, when you look for it another time, it's much harder to find than it should be.
 Anyway, it's worth stumbling upon in the first place, and it's worth visiting again (if you can find it!) a second time.

 Walk around Kathesimbu stupa.
 You might see rice offerings on some of the smaller stupas and shrines that surround it.
 You might smell incense.
 You might hear music.
 You might find that you like walking round it so much that you walk round it again.
 It only takes a minute.
 Spin a few prayer wheels.
 Enjoy the relative peace and calm that is absent from other nearby parts of Kathmandu.